An extremely rare and exceptional tremissis of Leo III from the collection of Apostolo Zeno (1668-1750)

 Los 2572

 Leo III the "Isaurian", with Constantine V, 717-741.
 Tremissis (Electrum, 15 mm, 1.32 g, 6 h), Rome, 721-741.
 D NO LЄO-N PA MЧL Crowned and draped bust of Leo III facing, holding globus cruciger in his right hand and akakia in his left.
 Rev. D N CONTANTINЧ Crowned and draped bust of Constantine V facing, holding globus cruciger in his right hand and akakia in his left; in field to left and right, eight-pointed star.
 DOC 91 (only one example listed).
 MIB -.
 SB 1534.
 Extremely rare and in exceptionally well preserved.
-An wonderful example of this historically important issue, very well struck and with an illustrious 18th century pedigree.
+A wonderful example of this historically important issue, very well struck and with an illustrious 18th century pedigree.
 A few very light marks, otherwise, nearly extremely fine.

 From the collection of Prof. Dr. Hans-Ulrich Geiger, ex Münzen & Medaillen AG FPL 384, November 1976, 85, and from the collection of the Venetian librettist and humanist, Apostolo Zeno (1668-1750), Part II, Dorotheum, 8-9 June 1956, 2532.